TheBranchDriftCatalyst/hakboard/innercircle.README.md

 ## TODO

-I have had an outstanding task to refactor and fix my hakboard-dashboard project.
+I have had an outstanding task to refactor and fix my innercircle-challenge-dashboard project.
 This has to deal with saving and editing dashboards as profiles.
-This was a perfect oppurtunity for me to take my hakboard project, simplify it and reimplement a more robust localstorage and persistence layers.
+This was a perfect oppurtunity for me to take my innercircle-challenge project, simplify it and reimplement a more robust localstorage and persistence layers.
 So I added a fairly heavy focus to this layer.

 ### Breakdown